There are more varieties of cold hardy palm trees than you may think. There are kinds that can withstand below freezing temperatures and snow.

 Dwarf palmetto: low to 20° F, small multi underground trunks, makes great undercover or shrub

-Miniature Chusan palm: 22°F, single trunk, medium size tree, very stiff deep cut green fan leaves, loves cooler night time temps.
+Miniature Chusan palm ( also known as a windmill palm): 22°F, single trunk, medium size tree, very stiff deep cut green fan leaves, loves cooler night time temps.

 Needle Palm: 20° F, multi trunk, slow growing, fan palm with needle like spines and a fiber coating on trunk.Part shade is best and as an accent to larger plants.

 Slender lady palm: 22°F, multi trunk, deeply divided fan leaves, loves shade and is also great for pots indoors in low light conditions.

 Hardy bamboo: lows to 23 °F, small tree and trunk, clumping variety with feathery green leaves, great indoors or in containers, needs lots of shade